I know you want to do many things in life. But are you unable to do most of it because something holds you back, every time you want to get started?

 04. Get rid of distractions

-A very significant step to work towards a productive schedule is to get rid of all the things that frequently cloud your concentration.
+A very significant step to working toward a productive schedule is to get rid of all the things that frequently cloud your concentration.
 And the only way to do that is first to find out what your distractions are.

 Let’s find out.

-In today’s world, the word distraction can be used as a synonym for many modern day inventions like the mobile phone, laptops, tablets and the like.
-Make sure you a turn them off for all the work that can be done without them.
+In today’s world, the word distraction can be used as a synonym for many modern-day inventions like the mobile phone, laptops, tablets, and the like.
+Major distractions are social media and games on the mobile phone.
+Studies show that games are the number one distraction in workplaces.

 So try to keep yourself free from such sites.